-At Maven Vets we see dental care as an essential part of keeping your pet healthy along with vaccinations, flea and worm treatments.
+At Maven Veterinary Practice, we see pet dental care as an essential part of keeping your pet healthy, along with vaccinations, flea and worm treatments.

 Pets, like people, easily develop plaque and tartar on their teeth.
 If this is allowed to build up it can lead to tooth decay and also to other diseases like heart and kidney disease.

-We are dedicated to helping you keep your pet’s teeth and mouth healthy and offer advice and training on dental home care of your pet's teeth.
-Watch our videos below for 5 easy steps to begin brushing your cat or dog's teeth.
+Our Veterinary Surgery are dedicated to helping you keep your dog and cats teeth and mouth healthy.
+We offer advice and training on dental home care of your pet's teeth, watch our videos below for 5 easy steps to begin brushing your cat or dog's teeth.